bolducke/bolducke.github.io/_posts/2023-05-28-design_takeaway_ecsarchetype.md

 # Breakdown: Subtype Polymorphism & Archetype Design

 Before this experiment, I always went for OOP without truly thinking about why I was using OOP in the first place.
 I try something differently.
 I was always finding myself in this over-abstraction hole and was heavily slowdown.
-Anyway, this is a very profound and interesting subject and I am just beginning to form an opinion of my own.
-I present two simple showcase highlighting the main difference between those two approaches.
+Anyway, this is a very profound and interesting subject and I am just beginning to have an opinion of my own.
+I present two simple showcases highlighting the main difference between those two approaches.

 ## Subtype Polymorphism